March 3rd, Year P-132.

 I nodded silently.
 “Will you need time away from the force?”

-Richter froze for the tiniest fraction of a millisecond.
+Richter froze for the tiniest fraction of a second.
 Not anything most people would notice, especially not without a trained eye, but I could see every minute twitch on every inch of his body as he formulated his answer in his head.

 “I see.”
 I replied, saying it in such a way that I saw the goosebumps rise on his exposed right arm.
 Richter realized that I knew he was lying.